12 Best Rangefinders For Bow Hunting in 2023 – Reviews And Buying Guide

 We love this fully-loaded, top-spec rangefinder, which uses Archer's Advantage software to take into account your arrow weight and velocity to calculate ballistics with seriously impressive accuracy.

-It features 1/2 yard, angle compensated distances, so you are always 100% confident that you are using the right bow sight pin for the shot.
+This Leupold rangefinder features 1/2 yard, angle compensated distances, so you are always 100% confident that you are using the right bow sight pin for the shot.

 It will calculate out to 1,200 yards, so you'll be able to get tabs on how much distance you need to close to get a good shot at your target.